Stonewall Jackson's arm

-Confederate military officer Stonewall Jackson was wounded at the Battle of Chancellorsville on May 2, 1863, and his left arm was amputated by Dr. Hunter McGuire.
+Confederate General Stonewall Jackson was wounded at the Battle of Chancellorsville on May 2, 1863, and his left arm was amputated by Hunter McGuire.
 Chaplain Beverly Tucker Lacy had the arm buried at Ellwood Manor.
 Jackson died on May 10.
 Confederate staff officer James Power Smith had a granite monument erected for the gravesite of the arm in 1903, although it is not known how accurately Smith's marker represents the true location of the arm.
-Legend holds that Smedley Butler had the arm exhumed in 1921, although the factual accuracy of this story is dubious.
+Legend holds that American military officer Smedley Butler had the arm exhumed in 1921, although the factual accuracy of this story is dubious.
 While it is unknown where the arm is now located, or if it even still exists, the marker has become a tourist site.

-Background
+Jackson and the amputation

 Thomas J. Jackson was born on January 21, 1824.
-He attended West Point, and after graduating in 1846, served in the United States Army, including service in the Mexican-American War.
+He attended West Point, and after graduating in 1846, served in the United States Army, including in the Mexican–American War.
 In 1852, he resigned from the army and began teaching at the Virginia Military Institute.
-After the start of the American Civil War in 1861, Jackson was an officer in the Virginia militia and joined the Confederate States Army.
-At the First Battle of Bull Run, he gained fame and the nickname of "Stonewall".
-Serving as a high-ranking officer in the Army of Northern Virginia under Robert E. Lee, Jackson fought in a number of battles and became well-known.
+After the start of the American Civil War in 1861, Jackson became an officer in the Virginia militia and joined the Confederate States Army.
+At the First Battle of Bull Run, he gained fame and the nickname "Stonewall".
+Serving as a high-ranking officer in the Army of Northern Virginia under Robert E. Lee, Jackson fought in a number of battles and became well known.
 On May 2, 1863, in the Battle of Chancellorsville, Jackson led his force on a successful flank attack against the Federal army.
 While scouting in front of his own lines the night after the flank attack, Jackson was shot in a friendly fire incident.
 He was wounded in three places: one in the right hand and two in the left arm.
-A few hours later, Dr. Hunter McGuire examined Jackson's wounds, and determined that his left arm needed amputation.
-The arm was cut off below the shoulder, with Jackson having been sedated with chloroform.
+A few hours later, Hunter McGuire examined Jackson's wounds, and determined that his left arm needed amputation.
+Jackson was sedated with chloroform, and the arm was cut off near the shoulder.